xeraa/microservice-monitoring/readme.md

 4. **Filebeat modules**: Show the *nginx* and *system* dashboards.
 5. **Heartbeat**: Ping */good* and show the visualization in Kibana, then kill the process and see the change.
 6. **Httpbeat**: Show */health* and */metrics* with cURL and then in Kibana's Discover tab.
 7. **Sleuth & Zipkin**: Show the traces so far, let the attendees hit */call*, */call-bad*, and */call-nested* to see where the slowness is coming from and how errors look like.
+Also use the [Zipkin Chrome extension](https://github.com/openzipkin/zipkin-browser-extension) to show the current call(s).